xJuliee/speech_recognition_CNN/README.md

 # speech_recognition_CNN
 A Convolutional Neural Network (CNN) project for speech command recognition using MFCCs (Mel-Frequency Cepstral Coefficients).
-This model is trained to recognize specific voice commands from audio input, with support for real-time inference via microphone and TensorFlow Lite deployment.
+This model is trained to recognize specific voice commands ("Forward", "Back", "Left", "Right" and "Stop") from audio input, with support for real-time inference via microphone and TensorFlow Lite deployment.

 # Project Structure:
 .